determined-ai/determined/docs/training/hyperparameter/hp-pbt.rst

 .. _topic-guides_hp-tuning-det_pbt:

 ##################################################
- Hyperparameter Search: Population-based training
+Population-based Training Method
 ##################################################

 Population-based training (PBT) is loosely based on genetic algorithms; see the original `paper
 <https://arxiv.org/abs/1711.09846>`__ or `blog post
 <https://deepmind.com/blog/population-based-training-neural-networks/>`__ for details.
 The
-motivation is that it makes sense to explore hyperparameter configurations that are known to perform well, since the performance of a model as a function of the hyperparameters is likely to show some continuity.
+motivation is that it makes sense to explore hyperparameter configurations that are known to perform well, because the performance of a model as a function of the hyperparameters is likely to show some continuity.
 The algorithm works by repeatedly replacing low-performing hyperparameter configurations with modified versions of high-performing ones.

 *************
- Quick start
+ Quickstart
 *************

 A typical set of configuration values for PBT: